syntax-syndicate/claude-code-tools/README.md

 You want Claude Code to debug using pdb, stepping through code line by line.

-You need CC to launch another Claude Code instance for code review - not as a hidden sub-agent, but as a visible session you can monitor.
+You need CC to launch another Claude Code instance for code review - not as a hidden sub-agent, but as a visible session you can monitor (as shown in gif above).

 **tmux-cli enables these workflows** by giving Claude Code programmatic control over terminal applications.